-Let’s help kids stay fit by teaching them about the benefits of movement.
+Let's help kids make healthy choices by teaching them about the benefits of movement.

-Ask the kids to stand up and run in place for 15 seconds.
+Ask the kids to stand up and run in place or sit an move their legs or arms up and down for 15 seconds.
 Then, have them tell a partner how their body feels.
 Can they hear their heart pounding?
-Are their bodies feeling hotter?
-Let’s talk about movement.
+Are their bodies feeling warmer or colder?
+Let’s talk about movement!

 To use this with your students click here.